zhangstu/energon_example/driver requirements.md

 In fact, we can never expect that all the real-world datasets to be construted by the above methods.
 Without constraints, the organization of building datasets can be arbitrary.
 For example, the datasets can also be a single table and all the data from different sensors are concated by columns as follows.
 Thus, it comes more difficult when the number of buildings becomes multiple.

-## The same model training process
+## The unified model training process
 ```python
 from torch.utils.data import Dataset, DataLoader